intel/intel-device-plugins-for-kubernetes/demo/readme.md

 ## Intel® FPGA Device Plugin demo videos

 The screencasts demonstrate the deployment of the Intel® FPGA Device Plugin for Kubernetes.
-Demo 1 executes a native loopback 3 (NLB3) workload, and demo 2 runs an [OpenCL workload](https://www.intel.com/content/www/us/en/programmable/support/support-resources/design-examples/design-software/opencl/matrix-multiplication.html) to do English letter recognition.
+Demo 1 executes a native loopback 3 (NLB3) workload, and demo 2 runs an [OpenCL workload](https://www.intel.com/content/www/us/en/programmable/support/support-resources/design-examples/design-software/opencl/matrix-multiplication.html) to do English letters recognition, and compares time used with and without FPGA to show the acceleration.
 The demos begin with a fully [configured Kubernetes cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) with the [Go runtime](https://golang.org/doc/install).